yashamuru/fruits-and-vegetables/README.md

 or

-* You create a Controller which will be calling the service with json payload
+* You create a Controller which will be calling the service with a json payload

 ## Building image
 ```bash